 Founding of the college

 At the time of his arrival in 1913, Melbourne Archbishop Daniel Mannix envisioned the establishment of an Australian National Seminary, similar to his alma mater, St Patrick's Maynooth.
-The Australian bishops was sympathetic, but on 25 October 1922, the Holy See advised the bishops not to nationalise St Patrick’s Manly, Sydney, but follow the model of provincial and diocesan seminaries.
+The Australian bishops were sympathetic, but on 25 October 1922, the Holy See advised the bishops not to nationalise St Patrick’s Manly, Sydney, but to follow the model of provincial and diocesan seminaries.

 Consequently, in December 1922, Werribee Park, the stately home of the Chirnside family, was purchased for £70,000, after consultation with the Holy See.
 A large home, with extensive grounds (1000 acres), it was adapted to the needs of a seminary.
 On Christmas Day 1922, the Archbishop formally announced:

 the acquisition of Werribee Park;

 the establishment of Corpus Christi College;

 that this would be the joint initiative of the Bishops of Ballarat, Sandhurst and Sale; and